 The Grammar behind Who and Whom

 Before we review the four-step trick for getting who and whom right every time, let’s look at the grammatical difference between these words.
-Keep in mind that whoever and whomever function just as who and whom do.
+Keep in mind that the choice between whoever and whomever is the same as the choice between who and whom; the only difference is that who and whom are personal pronouns and whoever and whomever are indefinite pronouns (that is, they don’t point to a specific individual).

 All of you who are grammar phobic may skip right on down to the trick.

 Who and whoever will always be either the subject or the predicate pronoun (aka subject complement pronoun) of their own clauses.
-(Reminder: a subject and a verb comprise a clause.)
+(Reminder: a subject and a verb comprise a clause.
+Here’s a video I made to explain the difference between a clause and a phrase.)

 - In sentence 1, “who needs it most” is correct because who is the subject of the verb needs.

 - In sentence 3, who is the predicate pronoun of the clause “who you are.”
-(Because of the linking verb are, the clause says “you = who.”)
+(Because of the linking verb are, the clause says “you = who.”
+We can’t have an object because there is no action expressed in the verb.)

 - Sentence 5 is correct because “who” is the subject of the verb is.

-Whom and whomever will always serve as objects (direct objects of action verbs, objects of prepositions, objects of verbals, etc.).
+Whom and whomever will always serve as objects (direct and indirect objects of action verbs, objects of prepositions, objects of verbals, etc.).

 - Sentence 2 is incorrect because in the clause “who we hired last month,” the subject is we, the action verb is hired, and the object of that verb is whom.
 It should read, “We have filed a complaint against the contractor whom we hired last month.”